MrBlueXav/Dekrispator-H747CPP/README.md

 # Technical features :

 * Very basic LCD use at the moment, no touch-screen.
-* Joystick up/down controls volume.
+* Joystick allows access to different menus (volume, instrument, load patch, save patch) and send some actions.
 * "wake-up" button freezes/unfreezes evolution of sounds.
 * LED information :
 	* The red LED lights on when a system error occurs.